evanova/eve-crest-java/README.md

 #### Testing
-You will need to edit the `crest.properties` file in the test folder and fill it with the required information (see that file for details).
+You will need to edit the `crest.properties` file in the test folder and fill it with the required information (see that file for details), then remove the Ignore tag on the tests.
+Run `./gradlew check` afterward.
-Then you can run `./gradlew check`

 #### Further documentation
 [Eve Online 3rd Party documentation](https://eveonline-third-party-documentation.readthedocs.org/en/latest/)